 When we want to please people, we want to do as they desire and we tend to speak or do things that will make them happy, or less unhappy, and yet, we fail to understand that we will never, EVER, please everyone.

 It's impossible, just as much as it is impossible to serve two masters.
 We either live to please God or please the world (men).

 We can't do both and I know for sure that I don't want to be at war with Christ.

-That said, we should not let our fear of pleasing-people, being in good terms with them, shut us up from telling the harsh and much-needed truth that we are all sinners and we need Christ to break us free from our eternal death sentences.
+That said, we should not let our fear of pleasing people shut us up from telling the harsh and much-needed truth that we are all sinners and we need Christ to break us free from our eternal death sentences.

 We shouldn't let anything divert our focus from God and the purpose He has for our lives, even if we must be hated by everyone else, and we will be hated.